shaznan/Tutu-To-do-list/README.md

 ##### You can assign tasks to any of the remaining three users by clicking on the assign task button

 ![alt text](https://github.com/shaznan/Tutu-To-do-list/blob/main/dist/images/Read%20Me%20images/Assign%20task.png?raw=true)

+5) Switch Users

+##### You can switch between users to see assigned tasks, or add to do items from their accounts and experiment around